Summer Financial Aid Offer

 - Your financial aid cannot exceed your estimated cost of attendance.

-- See the Types of Summer Financial Aid page for information about different types of summer aid.
+- See the Types of Summer Financial Aid webpage for information about different types of summer aid.

 How to Accept or Decline Your Aid

-For step-by-step instructions and the best order in which to accept your financial aid, visit our Accept or Decline Aid page.
+For step-by-step instructions and the best order in which to accept your financial aid, visit our Accept or Decline Aid webpage.

 Other Funding Options

-For information on options such as external or private scholarships, college prepaid or 529 plans, monthly payments, sponsors, and student employment, visit our Other Funding Options page.
+For information on options such as external or private scholarships, college prepaid or 529 plans, monthly payments, sponsors, and student employment, visit our Other Funding Options webpage.